 The Bodhisatta was once an ascetic.
 The king’s advisors were corrupt, and when the Bodhisatta was appointed judge in their place, their bribery income dried up.
 They lied and convinced the king to execute the Bodhisatta, though he escaped.
 After the advisors got the king to kill his queen, the Bodhisatta came back to stop the princes from killing the king in revenge and to put the king on the path to righteousness.

 The Bodhisatta was once a king.
 After he was chosen to become king, his close friend went off to be an ascetic.
-After fifty years they met again, with the help of a song, with the friend convincing the Bodhisatta to also become an ascetic.
+After fifty years they met again, with the help of a song, and the friend convinced the Bodhisatta to also become an ascetic.

 The Bodhisatta was once an ascetic.
 He left his home in the palace because he disapproved of his friend the crown prince murdering his father and taking the throne.
 Fifty years later, the Bodhisatta went back and discussed heaven and hell with the king, convincing him to live righteously.

 The Bodhisatta was once an ascetic.
 So were his parents and brother.
 His brother got lazy and started to give their parents unripe fruit, so the Bodhisatta banished him.
 Feeling remorse, the brother used his supernatural powers to help a king conquer all of India in exchange for the king helping him ask the Bodhisatta for forgiveness, which he got.